lukso-network/LIPs/LSPs/LSP-8-IdentifiableDigitalAsset.md

 **LSP1 Hooks:**

-- If the token sender is a contract that supports LSP1 interface, SHOULD call the token sender's [`universalReceiver(...)`] function with the parameters below:
+- If the token sender is a contract that supports LSP1 interface, it SHOULD call the token sender's [`universalReceiver(...)`] function with the parameters below:

     - `typeId`: `0x0cfc51aec37c55a4d0b10000a124442e1cc7b52d8e2ede2787d43527dc1f3ae0`
     - `data`: The data sent SHOULD be packed encoded and contain the `sender` (address), `receiver` (address), `tokenId` (bytes32) and the `data` (bytes) respectively.